 Spousal Support, Maintenance and Alimony in Illinois

-Maintenance or alimony as it is commonly called is the payment of a sum of money on a regular basis.
+Spousal support, maintenance or alimony as it is commonly called, is the payment of a sum of money on a regular basis.
 Maintenance can be permanent or temporary in nature.
 Maintenance is governed by Section 504 of the IMDMA.
 Pursuant to the statutes, the court looks at 14 factors to determine whether a spousal maintenance award is appropriate.
 Some of these factors include, but are not limited to:

 - The income and property of each party;